Lemora

-Lemora is a 1973 American horror film written and directed by Richard Blackburn, and starring Cheryl Smith, Hy Pyke, and Lesley Gilb.
-It follows a young girl in Prohibition-era America who travels to a mysterious town to visit her father, and uncovers a coterie of vampires.
+Lemora is a 1973 American Southern Gothic horror film written and directed by Richard Blackburn, and starring Cheryl Smith, Hy Pyke, and Lesley Gilb.
+It follows a young girl in the Prohibition-era Southern United States who travels to a mysterious rural town to visit her father and uncovers a coterie of vampires.
 It was also released under the alternate titles Lemora: A Child's Tale of the Supernatural, The Legendary Curse of Lemora, and Lemora, Lady Dracula.

 Conceived by Blackburn, a former University of California, Los Angeles film student, Lemora was filmed on location in Pomona and surrounding areas.
 It had its premiere at Scripps College in April 1973, after which it was sold for distribution to Media Cinema Group, who cut the film by nearly forty minutes and released it theatrically in late 1974.
 The film was heavily criticized by the Catholic Legion of Decency, which deemed it "anti-Catholic."

 Plot

 During the Prohibition era in the Southern United States, the devout 13-year-old Lila Lee is summoned by letter to visit her injured father, a gangster, before he dies.
 She runs away from the Reverend who has raised her and in whose church she has become well known as a singer, though her extraordinary beauty is beginning to attract attention as well.
 Lila boards a bus to her father's purported location, the strange town of Astaroth.
 At the bus station, the ticket salesman informs Lila that the people there are strange, and that visitors rarely return from the town.
 That night, the bus Lila is riding, in which she is the only passenger, is attacked by a band of mindless vampires as it approaches the woods surrounding Astaroth.
 The vampires kill the bus driver, and Lila crashes the bus while attempting to flee.
 She is attacked by the creatures, but rescued by a mysterious woman named Lemora.

 When she regains consciousness, Lila finds herself locked in a cottage outside a farmhouse, where she is tended to by Solange, an elderly hag-like woman who feeds her.
 Lila attacks Solange and escapes the cottage, fleeing to the farmhouse where she hides in a crawlspace.
 She hears her father's voice from inside the home, but before she can find him, Lila is confronted by Lemora, who informs her she cannot see her father until she is immune to his "disease."
 Lila finds that Lemora boards numerous other children in her home, all of whom, like her, are pallid and sickly in appearance.